This guidance is not award-year-specific and applies across award years.

 No. Students do not have to be eligible for Federal Pell Grants in order to receive HEERF grants.
-Also, there is no requirement to award a certain percentage of either HEERF I or HEEERF II grants to Pell-eligible students.
+Also, there is no requirement to award a certain percentage of either HEERF I , HEERF II, or HEERF III grants to Pell-eligible students.

-However, it is important to note that unlike the CARES Act, CRRSSA requires that institutions prioritize students with exceptional need when making grants of remaining HEERF I funds (unexpended prior to December 27, 2020) and HEERF II funds.
-See the following from the Higher Education Emergency Relief Fund (HEERF) II Proprietary Institution Grant Funds for Students (CFDA 84.425Q) ((a)(4) Program) Frequently Asked Questions (updated March 19, 2021):
+However, it is important to note that unlike the CARES Act, the CRRSSA and ARP require that institutions prioritize students with exceptional need when making grants of leftover HEERF I funds (unexpended as of December 27, 2020) and HEERF II or HEERF III funds.
+See the following excerpt from Q&A # 7 in the HEERF III Frequently Asked Questions:

 AskRegs Q&As represent NASFAA's understanding of regulatory and compliance issues.
 They are FOR INTERNAL USE ONLY.
 While NASFAA believes AskRegs Q&As are accurate and factual, they have not been reviewed or approved by the U.S. Department of Education (ED).
 If you should need written confirmation of AskRegs information for audit or program review purposes, please contact your ED School Participation Division.
 NASFAA shall not be liable for technical or editorial errors or omissions contained herein; nor for incidental or consequential damages resulting from the furnishing, performance, or use of this material.